zeroc-ice/ice-demos/objective-c/README.md

     $ make

-To build the Cocoa or iOS examples, open `IceTouch/demos.xcworkspace` in Xcode.
+To build the iOS or Cocoa examples, open `Objective-C demos.xcworkspace` in Xcode.

 ## Running the Demos

-Refer to the README file in each demo directory for usage instructions.
+Refer to the README.md file in each demo directory for usage instructions.

 [1]: https://doc.zeroc.com/display/Ice37/Ice+Manual
 [2]: https://github.com/zeroc-ice/ice-builder-xcode